OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM-Guac.md

 14. Back on gHost, use a web browser to navigate to the Canvas LMS used by the class:
     - https://canvas.ohio.edu

-15. Note: The Canvas LMS can be used as normal from within gHost and assignments can be submitted directly from gHost, if needed.
+Note: The Canvas LMS can be used as normal from within gHost and assignments can be submitted directly from gHost, if needed.

-### Disconnecting from a VM

-16. To disconnect from gHost either close the browser window or tab.
-This will leave gHost in its current state so that later work can resume left off.

-17. Use browser's back button to return to the Guacamole Home screen.
+15. Use browser's back button to return to the Guacamole Home screen.
 If in the step above the user closed the browser window, then return to the URL and login again:
     - https://rm.its.ohio.edu

 ### Connect to gHost Virtual Machine's CLI

-18. Locate and expand the "Class and Labs" caret to reveal a list of the classes for which the user has a gHost connection.
+16. Locate and expand the "Class and Labs" caret to reveal a list of the classes for which the user has a gHost connection.
 Within the folder showing GUI connections to gHosts is another sub-folder ending in "-SSH".
 Expand that folder to reveal SSH connections to gHost.
 The connection icon ">_" will indicate these connections.
 The name of the connection will end in "-SSH", but otherwise have the same name as the GUI connection.

 ![](./images/Guac-Home-3.png)

-19. Click on that entry.
-This will log you into your VM and lead to a command line interface.
+17. Select the SSH connection to login the gHost SSH (AKA CLI) interface.
 ![](./images/Guac-CLI-1.png)

-### A Tour of the CLI

-20. You are now at a Command Line interface to your VM.
-It is quite possible to develop applications in this environment, though you are more likely to do so in the GUI environment if you know your Linux commands.

-### Disconnect, Again

-21. This series of steps is complete.
-Disconnect from your VM as the next task likely assumes you are not connected.
-If you don't remember how to disconnect, see one of the steps above.
+### Disconnecting from a VM

+18. To disconnect from gHost either close the browser window or tab.
+This will leave gHost in its current state so that later work can resume left off.